With-Editor tries very hard to locate a suitable

 Emacs (most likely on macOS) without putting the executable on

 and we have to add another kludge to find it anyway.

 emacsclient executable used as the editor by child process of

 this Emacs instance.
 By using this executable, child processes can

 This option is automatically set at startup by looking in

 and other places where the executable could be installed, to find

-the emacsclient executable most suitable for the current emacs
+emacsclient executable most suitable for the current Emacs

 You should not customize this option permanently.
 If you have to do it, then you should consider that a temporary kludge and inform the Magit maintainer as described in Debugging.